LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Approach

+The newly generated feature samples $b$ are evaluated, and if their scores $s_j$ exceed the current best score, the feature score pair ($\mathcal{T}_j,s_j$) is added to the same island from which the in-context examples were sampled.
+To preserve diversity and ensure that programs with different performance characteristics remain in the buffer, we cluster programs within each island based on their program signature, defined by their validation performance score $s$.
+In particular, feature transformation programs that produce identical validation scores are consolidated into the same cluster.
+Following \citet{romera2024mathematical, shojaee2024llm}, we first sample from one of the $m$ available islands, followed by sampling the $k$ programs from the selected island to create $k$-shot in-context examples for the LLM (see Appendix \ref{sec:llmfe_details}).
+Cluster selection is performed using Boltzmann sampling \citep{de1992increased}, which assigns a higher probability to clusters with higher scores, using a score-based probability for choosing a cluster $i$: $P_i = \frac{exp(s_i/\tau_c)}{\sum_{i} exp(s_i/\tau_c)}$, where $s_i$ denotes the mean score of the $i$-th cluster and $\tau_c$ is the temperature parameter.
+The temperature $\tau_c$ controls the exploration–exploitation trade-off: lower values concentrate probability mass on the highest-scoring cluster (exploitation), while higher values spread mass more evenly across clusters.
+The sampled feature transformation programs from the memory buffer are then included in the prompt as in-context examples to guide the LLM toward generating more effective feature transformations.
+Detailed descriptions of the memory management strategy, clustering procedure, and sampling mechanism are provided in the Appendix \ref{sec:llmfe_details}.
 Algorithm \ref{alg:llm_fe} presents the pseudocode of \AlgName.
-We begin with the initialization of a memory buffer \texttt{BufferInit}, incorporating an initial population that contains a simple feature transform.
+We begin by initializing a memory buffer \texttt{BufferInit} with an initial population that includes a simple feature transform.
 This initialization serves as the starting point for the evolutionary search for feature transformation programs to be evolved in the subsequent steps.
 At each iteration $t$, the function \texttt{topk} is used to sample $k$ in-context examples from the population of the previous iteration $\mathcal{P}_{t-1}$ to update the prompt.
 Subsequently, we prompt the LLM using this updated prompt to sample $b$ new programs.
 The sampled programs are then evaluated using \texttt{FeatureScore}, which represents the Data-Driven Evaluation (Section \ref{sec:eval}).
-After $T$ iterations, the best-scoring program $\mathcal{T}^{*}$ from $\mathcal{P}_t$ and its corresponding score $s^*$ are returned as the optimal solution found for the problem. \AlgName employs an iterative search to enhance programs, harnessing the LLM's capabilities.
+After $T$ iterations, the best-scoring program $\mathcal{T}^{*}$ from $\mathcal{P}_t$ and its score $s^*$ are returned as the optimal solution found for the problem. \AlgName employs an iterative search to enhance programs, harnessing the LLM's capabilities.
 Learning from the evolving pool of experiences in its buffer, the LLM steers the search toward effective solutions.
+Thus, unlike classical evolutionary algorithms that apply explicit mutation or crossover operators, LLM-FE performs implicitly through prompt-conditioned generation.
+Previously successful programs, included as in-context examples, guide the LLM to produce variants of individual programs and combinations of features from programs.